Ulaanbaatar: Districts

-Ulaanbaatar is divided into nine districts (дүүрэг): Baganuur, Bagakhangai, Bayangol, Bayanzürkh, Chingeltei, Khan Uul, Nalaikh, Songino Khairkhan and Sükhbaatar.
-Each district is subdivided into khoroos, of which there are 173.
+The city is divided into nine districts (дүүрэг): Baganuur, Bagakhangai, Bayangol, Bayanzürkh, Chingeltei, Khan-Uul, Nalaikh, Songino Khairkhan and Sükhbaatar.
+Each district is subdivided into khoroos, of which there are 204.
+Each khoroo is further divided into kheseg (xэсэг), which is the smallest administrative unit of Ulaanbaatar.
 Each district also serves as a constituency that elects one or more representatives into the State Great Khural, the national parliament.

 Although administratively part of Ulaanbaatar, Nalaikh and Baganuur are separate cities.
 Bagakhangai and Baganuur are noncontiguous exclaves, the former located within the Töv Province, the latter on the border between Töv and Khentii provinces.